getcommitapp/commit/docs/software-requirements-specification.md

 ## Technical Choices

-- Programming languages & frameworks
+- Programming languages & frameworks: Expo + React Native (TypeScript)
-- Databases
+- Database: Postgres (Supabase)
+- Backend/services: Supabase (Auth, DB, storage, edge functions)
+- Payments: Stripe Connect Standard with TWINT enabled for Switzerland
-- Third-party libraries & APIs
+- Third-party libraries & APIs: Stripe SDK, Expo Location/Camera/Notifications
-- Cloud services (if any)
+- Hosting: Supabase (backend, DB, auth); Cloudflare Pages (Astro + React landing page)

 ## Work Process

-- Version control strategy (e.g., Git Flow)
-- DevOps practices
-- Agile/Scrum/Kanban methodology
+- Version control: GitHub with pull requests; trunk-based development
+- DevOps: continuous delivery to production when changes pass CI and review
+- Process: lightweight Kanban for MVP

 ## Development Tools Setup

-- Issue tracker (e.g., Jira, GitHub Issues)
+- Issue tracker: GitHub Issues
+- Code review: GitHub pull requests
+- Documentation: repository README and SRS in docs/
-- Code review tools
+- Code style: Prettier + ESLint with TypeScript rules
-- Documentation tools
+- State/data libraries: TBD (e.g., Zustand, React Query)
+- Testing approach: TBD (at minimum unit tests for core logic; consider 1 e2e flow with Detox)
+- Secrets/config: Supabase and Stripe keys via env files with secure storage

 ## Deployment Environment

 - Target infrastructure (e.g., AWS, Azure, on-premise)
-- Environment setup (staging, production)
+- Environment setup: development and production only

 ## CI/CD Pipeline

-- Continuous integration setup (tests, builds)
-- Continuous delivery & deployment automation
+- CI on PRs: lint, typecheck, build, and tests
+- CD: auto-deploy to development on main merges; promote to production on tagged releases
-- Monitoring & rollback strategy
+- Monitoring & rollback: basic health checks; manual rollback by reverting deploy

 ## Constraints & Assumptions

-- Budget & time constraints
+- Budget & time constraints: 70K CHF budget; 3-week MVP timeline
-- Third-party dependencies
-- Regulatory compliance (e.g., GDPR)
+- Regulatory compliance: out of scope for MVP

+## Glossary

+- Stake: the amount of money a user commits that may be captured if the goal is not achieved.
+- Capture: charging the authorized stake when a goal is marked as failed.
+- Goal window: the scheduled time period during which the user must complete and verify the goal.
+- Verification window: the allowed buffer around the scheduled time for submitting verification (default ±10 minutes).
+- Geofence: a virtual radius around a location used to verify presence (default 50 m; max 500 m).
+- Dwell time: the minimum time a user must remain inside a geofence (default 5 minutes).
+- Destination: the recipient configured to receive funds when a goal fails (person, charity, or platform donation).
+- Winner pool: the set of participants in a group challenge who achieved the goal and split the captured stakes.
+- Group challenge: a private, invite-only challenge with a uniform stake and shared rules created by a user.

 ## Appendices

-- Glossary
 - Mockups/Wireframes
 - API reference (if applicable)